Nine-year-old boy sneaks on flight from Minneapolis to Las Vegas

-Oct 6 (Reuters) - A 9-year-old boy slipped through security at the Minneapolis/St. Paul International Airport and flew on a Delta Air Lines plane to Las Vegas without a boarding pass, authorities said on Sunday.
+(Reuters) - A 9-year-old boy passed through security at the Minneapolis/St. Paul International Airport and flew on a Delta Air Lines plane to Las Vegas without a boarding pass, authorities said on Sunday.

 “The story has a good ending because at least the flight crew took the appropriate actions and the child was returned safely,” said Pat Hogan, a Minneapolis airport spokesman.
 “Obviously the concern is how the child was able to go through the security screening process and board an airplane in the first place.”

 The boy was screened at one of the airport’s checkpoints shortly after 10:30 a.m.
-CDT on Thursday and got on the Delta Air Lines flight to Las Vegas 11:15 a.m.
+CDT on Thursday and got on the Delta flight to Las Vegas at 11:15 a.m.
 CDT.

 Crew members became suspicious of him during the flight and contacted the Las Vegas Metropolitan Police Department, Hogan said.
 Officers took him into custody when the plane landed.

-Neither the Transportation Security Administration nor Delta would comment beyond saying that the matter was under investigation.
-Delta spokeswoman Leslie Scott would not say why the crew became uneasy about the boy.
+Delta spokeswoman Leslie Scott declined to comment beyond saying that the matter was under investigation.
+She declined to say why the crew became uneasy about the boy.

+The Transportation Security Administration would say only that the boy was screened along with other passengers “to ensure that he was not a threat to the aircraft.”

 Security video shows the boy was at the airport on Wednesday as well, Hogan said.